keithalewis/math/fs.md

 ## Analytics

 A _model_ is parameterized (tuned) by market data.
-An _analytic_ is a function from an instrument, model, and analytic parameters.
+An _analytic_ is a function from an instrument, model, and analytic parameters to a _value_.